FridahWatetuMuthoni/Big-O-Notation/notes.md

 ## Space Complexity

 Time is not the only thing that matters in an algorithm.
 We might also care about the amount of memory_ or space-required by an algorithm.
 Space complexity is a parallel concept to time complexity.
 If we need to create an array of size n, this will require 0( n) space.
-If we need a two-dimensional array of size nxn, this will require O( n<sup>2</sup>) space.
+If we need a two-dimensional array of size n x n, this will require O( n<sup>2</sup>) space.
 Stack space in recursive calls counts, too.
 For example, code like this would takeO(n) time andO(n) space.

 int sum(int n){